Bukkō-ji: History

 The Bukkō-ji lineage thus had a more hierarchical and evangelical structure than the competing Hongan-ji lineage.
 Use of registers, lineages and such placed greater importance on the local priest, who in turn relied on the parent temple, whereas in the Hongan-ji lineage priests and followers were technically equal.
 Like all Shinshu sects, priests were allowed to marry and raise families, and regularly drew followers from lower-class peasant and artisan communities.

 In 1336, while touring the provinces, Ryōgen was murdered by a group of bandits.
 Genran (1318–1347), Ryōgen's son, took over the temple but died shortly after.
 In spite of this setback, the temple continued to flourish, and was singled out by Kakunyo in his Gaijashō (改邪鈔) for criticism of its practices.

 From the time of the temple's founding until Rennyo unified many of these disparate branches, Bukkō-ji spread its teachings to the provinces of Tōtōmi, Iga, Ise, Owari and Mikawa.
 But when Rennyo took control of Hongan-ji, the Bukkō-ji lost many members to him.
 Kyōgō (died 1490), who was next in-line to become the head of Bukkō-ji left to train under Rennyo at Hongan-ji.
 Kyōgō's motives are unclear.

-Kyōgō went on to found his own temple, in affiliation with Hongan-ji, he called Kosho-ji, the original name intended for Bukkō-ji.
+Kyōgō went on to found his own temple, in affiliation with Hongan-ji, he called Kōshō-ji, the original name intended for Bukkō-ji.
 This move attracted yet more Bukkō-ji adherents away.
 Historically, Bukkō-ji has continued to be an influential temple in the Hongan-ji network and always follows the Hongan-ji if the latter relocates.